Honored to be recognized with a Communicator Award of Distinction and with a Charlie Award by the Florida Magazine Association.

 Adjacent to Lake Hartley, the south third of the park will soon have a picnic shelter/event pavilion surrounded by a small network of paved trails.
 It's a natural setting for hiking, fishing and viewing wildlife.
 Potential future amenities include a kayak/canoe launch, a disc golf course and additional trails.

-PHASE 1A
+PHASE 1A DETAILS

 All four zones – Active, Natural, Lake and Passive Recreation – will be included in Phase 1.
-The funding allotted for this phase is $10 million.
+The funding allotted for this phase is $15 million.
 Already underway as of early 2024, Phase 1 will provide basic infrastructure, paved access, utilities, signage and retention ponds, plus amenities:

-FUTURE PHASES:
+FUTURE PHASES

-The evolution of HWRP through its final phase(s) may take place over decades, since each phase must be funded before construction plans can be drawn.
-The master plan has a list of possible amenities to be included in future phases:
+The evolution of HWRP through its final phase may take place over decades, since each phase must be funded before construction plans can be drawn.
+The master plan lays out potential amenities under consideration for future phases.

 CURRENTLY CLOSED FOR CONSTRUCTION

 For the past decade, residents have used HWRP for recreational purposes like cycling, horseback riding, hiking and dog-walking.
-During much of that time, Orange County Parks and Recreation has kept about five miles of grass trails cleared, which is unusual.
+During much of that time, Orange County Parks and Recreation kept about five miles of grass trails cleared, which is unusual.
 Typical policy is to close undeveloped park land during the pre-construction process.
-The decision to allow natural space usage in HWRP has turned out well — generating public interest in the park and leading to steadily increasing visitation.
+The decision to allow natural space usage in HWRP turned out well — generating public interest in the park and leading to steadily increasing visitation.

 Additionally, visiting the undeveloped park offered residents an opportunity to observe our local flora and fauna including vibrant passion flower vines, prickly pear cacti, partridge peas, many species of birds, gopher tortoises as well as beautiful sunsets and vistas.

-I discovered Horizon West Regional Park soon after moving to Horizon West in 2021.
-Since then, I've had the pleasure of doing volunteer trail maintenance,
+Horizon West Magazine contributor Jerry Blank shared the following regarding the time he had spent exploring the park: "I discovered Horizon West Regional Park soon after moving to Horizon West in 2021.
+Since then, I've had the pleasure of doing volunteer trail maintenance, trail mapping, sharing photos of the park's wildlife and natural beauty on Facebook, and making new friends on the trail."

 For more details and artist renderings of HWRP, pick up your FREE copy of Horizon West Magazine available at business locations around town.